Frequently Asked Questions

 2. Creating your own membership will allow you to look around our system and make sure that you're familiar with the features and limitations of our service and that you're comfortable that you can provide the necessary help.

-It's important to emphasize that due to our privacy policy, we will not under any circumstances discuss the details of any person's membership with any other person in the absence of their express written consent provided through our site.
+Due to our privacy policy, we will not discuss the details of another person's membership with you without their express written consent provided by them through our site.

 Should I use NearlyFreeSpeech.NET or a VPS?